minhajul/blog/README.md

 ## Minimal Blog
-Minimal blogging platform mostly for personal use.
+Minimal blogging platform for personal use.

 ## Technologies Used:
-1. Laravel 8.0
+1. Laravel
-2. Laravel Livewire
+2. Livewire
 3. Tailwind CSS
+4. MySQL

 ### Installation Process
 1. Clone or Download this project